-While most of the software I create is done as a personal hobby, some is of enough general interest to warrant release to the public.
+While most of the software I create is done for personal use, some is of enough general interest to warrant release to the public.

-My first commercial software application was The UoSAT Data Capture And Display Program, a telemetry and data capture program written for AMSAT North America in 1991.
+My first commercial software application was The UoSAT Data Capture And Display Program, a telemetry and data capture program written for and donated to AMSAT North America in 1991.
 This program was designed in the late 1980s as part of a low-cost satellite ground station designed around a Commodore 64 home computer to decode and analyze the "living conditions" on-board the University of Surrey's OSCAR-9 and OSCAR-11 satellites.
 The program was written entirely in hand assembled machine language (6510 processor), and even decoded DCE (Digital Communication Experiment) information frames transmitted by OSCAR-11.
-(OSCAR-11's DCE was the precursor to today's "Pacsat" store-and-forward communications protocol.)
+(OSCAR-11's DCE was the precursor to later "Pacsat" satellites that employed digital store-and-forward protocol transponders.)

-The following is a small sample of data captured from the UoSAT-2/OSCAR-11 spacecraft using this software:
+The following is a small example of data captured from the UoSAT-2/OSCAR-11 spacecraft using this software:

-Archives of satellite telemetry and digital news broadcasts received from OSCAR-9 and OSCAR-11 satellites through the use of this software is available toward the bottom of the OSCAR-11 News Archive Page authored by Clive Wallis, G3CWV.
+Archives of satellite telemetry and digital news broadcasts received from OSCAR-9 and OSCAR-11 satellites using this software are available toward the bottom of the OSCAR-11 News Archive Page authored by Clive Wallis, G3CWV.

-The funds received from the sale of this and other AMSAT-NA software is applied directly toward the construction of amateur radio communication satellites, and benefits the advancement of the amateur space program.
+The funds received from the sale of this and other AMSAT-NA software are applied directly toward the construction of amateur radio communication satellites, and benefit the advancement of the amateur space program.

 PREDICT is a very popular satellite tracking/orbital prediction program developed for the Linux operating system.
 PREDICT permits users to track satellites in real-time, or make orbital predictions in advance of their arrival.
 A unique voice mode allows azimuth and elevation bearings of a satellite to be articulated via a soundcard to aid a ground-based observer in locating and identifying satellites through visual means.
 PREDICT also provides live bearings of the Sun and Moon, as well as solar illumination conditions onboard satellites.
 Doppler shift, squint angle, and path loss information is also provided for characterizing radio communication paths between satellites and earth-based ground stations.
 PREDICT supports the PIC/TRACK and FODTrack automatic antenna tracking systems, and includes a UDP socket-based interface that allows real-time tracking data to be exported to any number of client applications running locally or remotely via a network connection.
 Several socket-based graphical satellite tracking display applications are included in the latest release of PREDICT.

-PREDICT is currently used for satellite tracking applications at such places as the NASA/Goddard Spaceflight Center, the U.S. Naval Research Laboratory, Stanford University, and the European Space Agency.
+PREDICT is currently used for satellite tracking applications at the NASA/Goddard Spaceflight Center, the U.S. Naval Research Laboratory, Stanford University, and the European Space Agency.
 The latest version may be downloaded via the Internet for either Linux or DOS-based operating systems.
-See the PREDICT Web Site for more information on PREDICT software.
+See the PREDICT Website for more information on PREDICT software.